Kairos’ $25M venture fund will invest in ideas that help the middle class

 - Post-retirement (Costs of growing old)

-Many of these issues – especially the rising cost of rent in cities and the threat of jobs lost to automation, are are absolutely being made worse by the tech industry.
+Many of these issues – especially the rising cost of rent in cities and the threat of jobs lost to automation, are absolutely being made worse by the tech industry.
 And the world is starting to realize that.
 So while Silicon Valley sees things like self-driving cars or automated customer service as potentially life-changing technology, so does the middle class.
 Except they see it through a slightly different lens, which is that it has the potential to be a direct threat to their livelihood.

 It’s important to make clear that not everyone in Silicon Valley is blind to these issues.
 There are startups and larger technology companies thinking about these looming challenges – but it doesn’t hurt to have a fund that is specifically focused on funding companies that want to get a head start and work on these issues before they really become a global problem.